elastic/elasticsearch/CONTRIBUTING.md

 **Repository:** [https://github.com/elastic/elasticsearch](https://github.com/elastic/elasticsearch)

-JDK 12 is required to build Elasticsearch.
-You must have a JDK 12 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 12 installation.
+JDK 13 is required to build Elasticsearch.
+You must have a JDK 13 installation with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 13 installation.
 By default, tests use the same runtime as `JAVA_HOME`.
-However, since Elasticsearch supports JDK 11, the build supports compiling with JDK 12 and testing on a JDK 11 runtime; to do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 11 installation.
+However, since Elasticsearch supports JDK 11, the build supports compiling with JDK 13 and testing on a JDK 11 runtime; to do this, set `RUNTIME_JAVA_HOME` pointing to the Java home of a JDK 11 installation.
 Note that this mechanism can be used to test against other JDKs as well, this is not only limited to JDK 11.

 > Note: It is also required to have `JAVA8_HOME`, `JAVA9_HOME`, `JAVA10_HOME`
-and `JAVA11_HOME` available so that the tests can pass.
+and `JAVA11_HOME`, and `JAVA12_HOME` available so that the tests can pass.

 > Warning: do not use `sdkman` for Java installations which do not have proper `jrunscript` for jdk distributions.

 Elasticsearch uses the Gradle wrapper for its build.
 You can execute Gradle using the wrapper via the `gradlew` script on Unix systems or `gradlew.bat` script on Windows in the root of the repository.
 The examples below show the usage on Unix.